-By far the most success can be found in Facebook groups.
-In particular, local entrepreneurial or startup groups.
-The members of these groups tend to be very understanding of the importance of research, and they’re generally more than happy to help out.
+The most success can be found in Facebook groups by far, in particular, local entrepreneurial or startup groups.
+The members of these groups tend to understand the importance of research, and they’re generally more than happy to help out.

-You can find participants for user research in your circle of friends and family.
-Leveraging your inner circle is a great way to balance participants and even better if you include people who are not so tech-savvy.
+You can easily find participants for real-time user research in your inner circle.
+It’s a great way to balance participants as some of your friends and family may not be as tech-savvy.

-Bear in mind that family members and friends do come with some bias towards your efforts, so try to encourage more feedback than just “this is great.”
+Remember that inviting family members and friends does come with a bias towards your efforts, so encouraging feedback that goes beyond “this is great” is essential.

-A very simple hack to identifying participants for user research is to set your Facebook posts to Public sharing.
+A straightforward hack to identifying participants for user research is to set your Facebook posts to public sharing.
 Putting out a general call for research participants is the modern-day equivalent of putting a call-out on a notice board.

-If you are working in a large team or an organisation, you have quite a large pool of people to tap into.
-As a side note, always make sure that this kind of research is permissible within company boundaries.
+If you are working in a large team or an organization, you already have a large pool of people to tap into.
+If you do choose to recruit within internal teams, always remember to make sure that your research is permissible within company boundaries.

 Here’s a template you can use for recruiting research users from your internal teams: